anoetzel/timers/README.md

 # You can
-- sign up, login and logout
+- sign up, login and logout;
-- create a timer, stop the timer
+- create a timer, stop the timer, delete it;
-- see your active and inactive timers
+- see your active and inactive timers.